 We’ve said it before, and we’ll say it again.
 If there’s any way we can incorporate chocolate into our breakfast (in a healthy way), we’ll do it!

-Hence why we love our Organic Dark Chocolate Granola as the finishing touch to this easy yoghurt bowl.
+Hence why we love our Organic Dark Chocolate Granola as the finishing touch to this easy yogurt bowl.

 Our granola isn’t made from oats and honey, like some others.
 Instead, we start with a base of sprouted buckwheat and tiger nut.
 Both of these are prebiotics, meaning they nourish the beneficial bacteria in your gut.

-(Extra bonus points if you choose a ‘live’ yoghurt for your bowl.
+(Extra bonus points if you choose a ‘live’ yogurt for your bowl.
 This means it contains live strains of bacteria which bolster your gut microbiome.
 What a gut-friendly breakfast!)

 Scatter a handful of it over your breakfast bowl and luxuriate in chocolaty indulgence while caring for your gut at the same time.
 Sounds like a very good morning indeed!Breakfast

-IngredientsFor the blueberry compote: 1 cup fresh organic blueberries 1 tsp stevia extract Juice from ¼ lime Zest from ¼ lime 4 tbsp water For the yoghurt bowl 2 cups coconut yoghurt 3 packs Erbology Organic Raw Dark Chocolate Granola on the Go 1 tsp chia seeds
+IngredientsFor the blueberry compote: 1 cup fresh organic blueberries 1 tsp stevia extract Juice from ¼ lime Zest from ¼ lime 4 tbsp water For the yogurt bowl 2 cups coconut yogurt 3 packs Erbology Organic Raw Dark Chocolate Granola on the Go 1 tsp chia seeds

 For the blueberry compote: